Types of Financial Aid

 Scholarships for all new students

 All newly admitted students are considered for the CIIS Opportunity Scholarship.
-There is no separate application for this scholarship.
+There is no separate application for domestic students.
 Awards are determined primarily on financial need and students are encouraged to complete the Free Application for Federal Student Aid (FAFSA).
 To learn more, please click here.

 CIIS Diversity Scholarship

 CIIS is a university deeply committed to diversity, inclusion, and advocating for social justice.
 The university, guided by these principles, is offering forty $5,000 Diversity Scholarships for the academic year 2019-2020.
 In line with our institutional mission of embracing traditions that enhance social and political liberation, these scholarships are intended to support the recruitment of a diverse student body, particularly students historically underrepresented in higher education.
-To apply for the fall 2019 semester, submit an application by March 15, 2019.
+To apply for the spring 2020 semester, submit an application by Nov 15, 2019.